Dendritic Nix

 Feature Closures

-By closure we mean: everything that is needed for a given feature to work is configured closely, in the same unit (file/directory named after the feature).
+By closure, we mean: everything that is needed for a given feature to work is configured closely, in the same unit (file/directory named after the feature).

 Because a single feature.nix